camunda-community-hub/micronaut-camunda-platform-7/FAQ.md

    2. Click "Draft a new release"
    3. Enter a tag version of the master branch, e.g. v0.1.0 considering the last tag and https://semver.org/
    4. Click on "Publish release"
-2. Verify that version is built and uploaded to OSSRH successfully
+2. Verify that release is built and uploaded to OSSRH successfully
    1. Open https://github.com/NovatecConsulting/micronaut-camunda-bpm/actions?query=workflow%3A%22Publish+to+OSSRH+when+released%22
    2. Wait for build to succeed
 3. Publish to Maven Central (see also [Detailed instructions](https://central.sonatype.org/pages/releasing-the-deployment.html))